 The external auditor is appointed for one year according to the articles of association.
 The maximum term of office of the lead auditor is seven years.
 The mandate covers the vast majority of companies directly or indirectly held by Helsana within the scope of consolidation.

 Ernst & Young AG, Zurich, has been the external auditor of the Helsana Group since 2006.
 The mandate was extended at the Annual General Meeting on 8 April 2016.
 Rolf Bächler has been the lead auditor since 2017.
 The audit fees amounted to CHF 601,756 in 2017.
 Additional fees for consulting totalled CHF 247,177 in 2017.Up

 Helsana attaches great importance to risk management and has established a company-wide internal control system (ICS) and risk management in accordance with the provisions of the Swiss Code of Obligations and the Insurance Supervision Law (VAC).
 Risk and control management are key management tools and help in achieving corporate goals and maintaining the existence and success of the Helsana Group over the long term.

 The Board of Directors regularly receives reports on material risks and their development, as well as on the measures taken to control and limit these risks.
 The internal control system records risks in operating business.Up

 The Helsana Group pursues a policy of providing its shareholders, employees and customers with open and comprehensive information on a regular basis.

-Under “Helsana Group” on the website www.helsana.ch, the company publishes information on topics such as its corporate strategy, legal structure, corporate governance, events, press releases, annual reports and other information addressed to specific target groups.
+Under “Helsana Group” on the website www.helsana.ch, the company publishes information on topics such as its corporate strategy, legal structure, corporate governance, media releases, annual reports and other information addressed to specific target groups.

 The Group's business results are published once a year.
 The press releases and presentations can be accessed on the company's website.
 The annual report is available in German, French, Italian and English.
 It can be downloaded from the website from the date of publication of the annual results.